Avar Khanate: History of Avar Nutsaldom

-In the 16th century the region was the center of a fierce struggle for control by the Ottomans and the Safavids.
-Under Turkish influence, in the 17th century the majority of the Avar tribes adopted Islam.
+In the 16th century, the region was the center of a fierce struggle for control by the Ottomans and the Safavids.
+Under Turkish influence, in the 17th century, the majority of the Avar tribes adopted Islam.
 The consolidation of Islam in Avaristan in the 18th century resulted in a series of religious wars against the Georgian states, these sporadic forays are also known as Lekianoba in Georgian historiography.
-The references to these raids appear in the Epic poetry of Avars; the names of rulers who lead the most devastating attacks, Umma-Khan, Nursal-Bek, and Mallachi, are mentioned in Georgian sources.
+The references to these raids appear in the Epic poetry of Avars; the names of rulers who led the most devastating attacks, Umma-Khan, Nursal-Bek, and Mallachi, are mentioned in Georgian sources.

 In the 18th century, the steady weakening of the Shamkhals fostered the ambitions of the Avar khans, whose greatest coup was the defeat of the 100,000-strong army of Nader Shah in September 1741 during his conquest of Dagestan.
 In the wake of this success, Avar sovereigns managed to expand their territory at the expense of free communities in Dagestan and Chechnya.
 The reign of Umma-Khan (from 1775 to 1801) marked the zenith of the Avar ascendancy in the Caucasus.
 Potentates who paid tribute to Umma-Khan included the rulers of Shaki, Quba, and Shirvan.

 Within two years after Umma-Khan's death, the khanate voluntarily submitted to Russian authority.
 Yet the Russian administration disappointed and embittered freedom-loving highlanders.
-The institution of heavy taxation, coupled with the expropriation of estates and the construction of fortresses, electrified the Avar population into rising under the aegis of the Muslim Imamate, led by Ghazi Mohammed (1828–32), Gamzat-bek (1832–34) and Imam Shamil (1834–59).
+The institution of heavy taxation, coupled with the expropriation of estates and the construction of fortresses, electrified the Avar population into rising under the aegis of the Muslim Imamate, led by Ghazi Mohammed (1828–32), Hamzat Bek (1832–34) and Imam Shamil (1834–59).
 This Caucasian War raged until 1864, when the Avar Khanate was abolished and the Avar District was instituted instead.

 Since 1864, the Avar Khanate has been annexed to Russia.